French invasion of Russia

-The French invasion of Russia, also known as the Russian campaign, (Note: Campagne de Russie) the Second Polish War, and in Russia as the Patriotic War of 1812, (Note: Отечественная война 1812 года) was initiated by Napoleon with the aim of compelling the Russian Empire to comply with the continental blockade of the United Kingdom.
+The French invasion of Russia, also known as the Russian campaign, (Note: Campagne de Russie) the Second Polish War, and in Russia as the Patriotic War of 1812, (Note: Отечественная война 1812 года) was initiated by Napoleon with the aim of forcing the Russian Empire to comply with the continental blockade of the United Kingdom.
 Widely studied, Napoleon's incursion into Russia remains a focal point in military history, recognized as among the most devastating military endeavors to ever unfold.
-In a span of fewer than six months, the campaign exacted a staggering toll, claiming the lives of nearly a million soldiers and civilians.
+In the span of less than six months, the campaign claimed the lives of around a million soldiers and civilians.

 Beginning on 24 June 1812, the initial wave of the multinational Grande Armée crossed the Neman River, marking the entry from the Duchy of Warsaw into Russia.
-Employing extensive forced marches, Napoleon rapidly advanced his army of nearly half a million individuals through Western Russia, encompassing present-day Belarus, in a bid to dismantle the disparate Russian forces led by Barclay de Tolly and Pyotr Bagration totaling approximately 180,000–220,000 soldiers at that juncture.
-Despite losing half of his men within six weeks due to extreme weather conditions, diseases and scarcity of provisions, Napoleon emerged victorious in the Battle of Smolensk.
-However, the Russian Army, now commanded by Mikhail Kutuzov, opted for a strategic retreat, employing attrition warfare against Napoleon compelling the invaders to rely on an inadequate supply system, incapable of sustaining their vast army in the field.
+Employing extensive forced marches, Napoleon rapidly advanced his army of nearly half a million men through Western Russia, encompassing present-day Belarus, in a bid to dismantle the disparate Russian forces led by Barclay de Tolly and Pyotr Bagration totaling approximately 180,000–220,000 soldiers at that juncture.
+Despite suffering enormous losses from extreme weather conditions, disease, desertion and inadequate supplies, Napoleon captured Smolensk after a two-day battle in August 1812, although the main Russian armies escaped encirclement.
+The Russian army continued to retreat deeper into Russia, forcing Napoleon to rely on an increasingly overstretched supply system that was incapable of sustaining such a large army in the field.

-In the fierce Battle of Borodino, located 70 mi west of Moscow, Napoleon was not able to beat the Russian army and Kutuzov could not stop the French.
-At the Council at Fili Kutuzov made the critical decision not to defend the city but to orchestrate a general withdrawal, prioritizing the preservation of the Russian army.
-(Note: During this period, Moscow held considerable significance but Saint Petersburg served as a capital from 1712 to 1918.)
-On 14 September, Napoleon and his roughly 100,000-strong army took control of Moscow, only to discover it deserted, and set ablaze by its military governor Fyodor Rostopchin.
+Following the Battle of Smolensk, Alexander I appointed Mikhail Kutuzov commander-in-chief of the Russian armies.
+The decision was widely welcomed by the army and the public, many of whom had become dissatisfied with Barclay de Tolly's continued retreats.
+Although Kutuzov enjoyed greater prestige than his predecessor, he largely maintained the same strategy of withdrawing deeper into Russia while preserving the army.
+In the fierce Battle of Borodino, located 70 mi west of Moscow, Napoleon failed to destroy the Russian army, while Kutuzov was unable to halt the French advance.
+At the Council at Fili, Kutuzov made the critical decision not to defend Moscow but to order a general withdrawal, prioritizing the preservation of the Russian army.
+On 14 September, Napoleon and his roughly 100,000-strong army took control of Moscow, only to discover it deserted and set ablaze by its military governor Fyodor Rostopchin.
 Remaining in Moscow for five weeks, Napoleon awaited a peace proposal that never materialized.
 Due to favorable weather conditions, Napoleon delayed his retreat and, hoping to secure supplies, began a different route westward than the one the army had devastated on the way there.
 However, after losing the Battle of Maloyaroslavets, he was compelled to retrace his initial path.